sebiwi/sebiwi.github.io/content/blog/2019-01-17-operations-devops-soft-skills.md

 author: sebiwi
 ---

-## Let’s talk about communication for a bit.
+## Let’s talk about communication for a bit

 One of the most interesting roles I’ve had to fulfill the last couple of years has been the “Operations guy working as a part of a Development team”.
 This is